SeveroMorales/lizard/README.md

 python3 -m pip install meson
 exit
 ```
-2. In your desired directory run the following commands:
+2. In your directory run the following commands:
 ###### **Note: These are packeges needed to build and develop in Ubuntu 22.10
 ```
 git clone https://github.com/SeveroMorales/lizard.git